 With his academy, Modern Martial Arts, Shaolin's focus now turns to sharing his vast knowledge with his students and building their skills through a solid Jiu Jitsu foundation.
 He is on the mat every single day, rolling and training with his students.

 Jen was born into a Martial Arts family, both her parents being Black Belts, and has been training since she could walk.
-She is a 2nd degree Black belt in Tae Kwon Do and a BJJ purple belt.
+She is a 2nd degree Black belt in Tae Kwon Do and a BJJ brown belt.
 Jen is the Program Director and kid's instructor at VSBJJA.
 Her favorite part of the day is getting on the mats with the kids and watching their dedication, perseverance, and love for the Martial Arts grow into Black Belt excellence.